 Why bother starting and growing a business or being more kind to people?

-In this important episode, we take a look at the benefits of self-growth and how it can increase our capacity for well-being.
-We explore Maslow's theory of self-actualization and how ignoring our desire for making a contribution to the consciousness of the planet can hurt or even kill us.
+In this important episode, we take a look at the benefits of self improvement and how it can increase our capacity for well being.
+We explore Maslow's theory of self actualization and how ignoring our desire for making a contribution to the consciousness of the planet can hurt or even kill us.

-Listen in to find out how you can begin facilitating true self-growth that will come from an internal place and evolve you in a cognitive and emotional way.
+Listen in to find out how you can begin facilitating true self improvement that will come from an internal place and evolve you in a cognitive and emotional way.